Fill your College Details

 Key Components of a Node:

-1. Kubelet: An agent that ensures that containers are running in the pods on the node and communicates with the master node.
+1. Kubelet: The component responsible for monitoring the containers running in the pods on the node and for communicating with the master node.

-3. Kube Proxy: Manages network communication inside the cluster, and load balancing between services.
+3. Kube Proxy: Schedules and maintains any network communication within the cluster and facilitates load balancing between services.

-4. Pod(s): The smallest deployable units that encapsulate one or more containers running on the node.
+4. Pod(s): The smallest deployable unit encapsulating one or more containers running on the node.

 Node Types:

-• Worker Node: Runs application workloads, which include the pods.
+• Worker Node: The node that handles application workloads, the pods.

-The Master Node in Kubernetes is responsible for controlling and managing the Kubernetes cluster.
-It ensures the desired state of the cluster is maintained and manages various components necessary for operation.
+The Master Node in Kubernetes is responsible for controlling your Kubernetes cluster and managing the desired state of the cluster.
+It also supervises many components that are used by the cluster.

 Key Components of the Master Node: